ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 You can find him on Twitter using the handle [@seldo](https://twitter.com/seldo).

+<blockquote class="clear"><p>
-> npm is six years old, but 80% of npm users turned up in the last year.
+npm is six years old, but 80% of npm users turned up in the last year.
-> That's a lot of new people!
+That's a lot of new people!
 Because of that, a lot of older, core features aren't known about by the majority of npm users.
-> This talk is about how npm expects you to use npm, and the commands and workflows that can make you into a power user.
+This talk is about how npm expects you to use npm, and the commands and workflows that can make you into a power user.
-> There will be lots of stuff for beginners, and definitely some tricks that even most pros don't know.
+There will be lots of stuff for beginners, and definitely some tricks that even most pros don't know.
+</p></blockquote>

 #### How does npm look up packages?
 In contrast to what most people think, npm does not download it's modules from GitHub or other version control systems.